 Distracted driving is a huge problem nationally, especially with increased cell phone usage.
-Fatalities and injuries have increased as a result of distracted driving while behind the wheel.
-In fact, drivers are 23 times more likely to be in an accident if they text while driving.
-Texting while driving in incredibly dangerous, as it takes your eyes off the roads, your hands off the steering wheels, and your mind off of the important task of focusing on the road.
+Fatalities and injuries have grown as a result of distracted driving while behind the wheel.
+Drivers are 23 times more likely to be in an accident if they text while driving.
+Texting while driving is hazardous.
+It takes your eyes off the roads and your hands off the steering wheels.
+And worse, your mind turns off from the vital task of focusing on the road.

 Texas Legislature Updates

-State Representative Tom Craddick is now approaching his fourth session attempting to ban drivers from using their smart phones.
-In the past, the bill was voted on and passed, but was ultimately vetoed once it made its way to the governor’s chair.
+State Representative Tom Craddick has approached his fourth session attempting to ban drivers from using their smartphones.
+The bill was previously voted and passed but vetoed while making its way to the governor’s chair.
 The main hang-up is that drivers are sacrificing privacy rights as a result.
-This session could be tougher to focus on and pass distracted driver legislation, because of the need to develop a budget.
-Texas is one of four states that does not have a ban on texting while driving.
+Opponents of the bill are also concerned about how a police officer will know that a driver is using his phone when one of the legislation provisions states that police officers cannot take and inspect the phone in question.

 California Legislature Updates

-California has already passed legislation that will come into effect on New Year’s Day.
-Texting has already been forbidden, but a new law prohibits drivers from using smartphones for other purposes while behind the wheel, unless they’re in hands-free mode.
-This means that phones cannot be used to access apps while driving, such as maps or your camera.
+Texting is already forbidden, and the law prohibits drivers from using smartphones for other purposes while behind the wheel unless they’re in hands-free mode, which means phones cannot be used to access apps while driving, such as maps or your camera.
 The use of a hands-free device was already required when talking on the phone.
-The law will extend to the other uses of the phone in 2017.
-A phone can still be used to slide or push a button to answer a call, only if it’s mounted on the dashboard.
+You can slide or push a button to answer a call, only if it’s mounted on the dashboard.

-The new law seeks to prevent drivers from using their phones to take photos or stream video while they are behind the wheel.
+The law seeks to prevent drivers from using their phones to take photos or stream video while behind the wheel.
 The new law does not impact manufacturer-installed systems that are a part of the vehicle’s operating system.

 Florida Legislature Updates